milasudril/maike/README.md

 	maike

-If the compilation succeeded, the maike executable should be present in the newly created `__targets` directory.
+If the compilation succeeded, the Maike executable should be present in the newly created `__targets` directory.
 In order to use it, copy it to a directory mentioned in your `PATH` variable.
 For example

 	cp __targets/maike ~/bin/maike